Chief Coroner’s Guidance No.45 Stillbirth, and Live Birth Following Termination of Pregnancy

 29. Similarly, the child’s body should be released by the coroner as soon as is reasonably practicable using the usual Order for Burial Form 101 or Form Cremation 6, but the coroner should clearly state on the form that the child was stillborn.

-30. Following an inquest into a potential neonatal death where the conclusion is that the child was stillborn, coroners should notify the registrar using Form Rev 99A (see below).
+30. Following an inquest into a potential neonatal death where the conclusion is that the child was stillborn, coroners should notify the registrar using Form Rev 99A (see attached below).

 CHIEF CORONER

-2 February 2023, updated 2 February 2024
+2 February 2023, updated 2 February 2024 and 27 June 2024

 [1] In this guidance ‘termination of pregnancy’ refers to termination of pregnancy in accordance with the provisions of the Abortion Act 1967